ms-yogi/frontendQuickbytes/README.md

 Features to include in it -

-1. Create a toggle button should show / hide the sidebar accordingly.
+1. Create a toggle button which should show / hide the sidebar accordingly.
 2. Sidebar should be fixed.
 It should not scroll with rest of the page.